 The recent sightings were reported at an old water channel called the Barmston Drain during Christmas.
 One woman claimed to have seen the beast stand on its hind legs in a terrifying incident which left her shaking.
 “It was stood upright one moment.
 The next it was down on all fours running like a dog.
 I was terrified,” she related.
 “It bounded along on all fours, then stopped and reared up on to its back legs, before running down the embankment towards the water.
 It vaulted 30 feet over to the other side and vanished up the embankment and over a wall into some allotments.”

-A local councillor said he would keep an incident log as fears grow over the increased sightings.
-"I am happy to keep a diary of sightings by people around here and report them to Hull Council,” Councilperson Steve Wilson said.
+Councilperson Steve Wilson said: “I am happy to keep a diary of sightings by people around here and report them to Hull Council.”

 Source: Jessica Haworth and Mark Branagan, The Mirror, May 16, 2016.

 See also “Werewolf Sighting in East Riding of Yorkshire”